-The optical parameters, $\sigma's$ and $\sigma_a$ , of a homogeneous translucent material can be accurately determined by illuminating the surface with a thin beam of light and fitting Equation 3 to a one dimensional radial profile of the spread.
-[6] use a constrained nonlinear least squares method for this purpose.
-A similar approach could be used to estimate spatially varying properties of a surface by capturing images of the surface illuminated at all input points $x_i$ , but would necessitate taking prohibitively many images for a real time capture, [3].
-In order to reduce the number of images needed we make three assumptions about the material: that it has slowly varying scattering properties, that the material is optically dense and that scattering is isotropic [14].
+The optical parameters, σ's and σ_a , of a homogeneous translucent material can be accurately determined by illuminating the surface with a thin beam of light and fitting Equation 3 to a one dimensional radial profile of the spread [6].
+Extending this approach to capture spatially varying parameters necessitates capturing prohibitively many images for real time capture, [3, 10].
+In order to reduce the number of images needed we make three assumptions about the material: that it has slowly varying scattering properties, that the material is optically dense, and that scattering is isotropic [17].
 The assumption of an optically dense material implies that its behavior is dominated by multiple scattering, and hence its properties can be faithfully modeled by the diffusion approximation.
-Furthermore, an optically dense material will have a short mean free path and hence the scattering properties of the material in one part will only effect a small neighboring area.
+Furthermore, an optically dense material will have a short mean free path and hence the scattering properties of the material in one part will only affect a small neighboring area.